DHTMLX/scheduler-docs/data/what_s_new.md

 ### Updates

 - More informative error messages for common misconfigurations are added
-- The html markup of some public samples is cleaned up
+- HTML markup of some public samples is cleaned up

 5.3.2
 ------------